-When deciding between GIFs and videos, consider how much you’re willing to invest in creating them.
+When deciding between GIFs and videos in email, consider how much you’re willing to invest in creating them.

 GIFs are easier to make: you can whip them up in minutes using a design tool like Adobe Photoshop or Canva.
 You can also find GIFs for almost any occasion in a directory like GIPHY.

 Videos are more of an investment: concept, production and editing all take significant time and skill.
 As a result, you probably wouldn’t make a video just for email marketing.
 But you may want to use existing video assets across your marketing channels— including in your emails.

 Another consideration is that not all email clients can display dynamic media.
 Pre-2016 versions of Outlook, for example, won’t play GIFs.
 Only Apple Mail, Outlook on Mac, iOS Mail and Samsung Mail can play video.

 That means you should plan fallbacks or alternate templates for customers using other email clients.
 And always test your email using Device Preview to see how your email will look in every email client.